laminlabs/lamin-docs/docs/includes/preface.md

-LaminDB is an open-source data framework for better computational biology.
+LaminDB is an open-source data framework to enable learning at scale in computational biology.
-It lets you track data transformations, curate datasets, manage metadata, and query a built-in database for common biological data types.
+It lets you track data transformations, curate datasets, manage metadata, and query a built-in database for biological entities & data structures.

 :::{dropdown} Why?